 We will not forget.

-When did you first hear or learn about metastatic breast cancer?
+When did you first learn about metastatic breast cancer?

 If you are living with metastatic breast cancer, do you feel there is a stigma to a stage 4 diagnosis?